sachadray/hormuz-vietnam-tracker/README.md

 - **Persistent storage**: all changes saved to localStorage, survive page reloads
 - **Zero build step**: single HTML file with CDN dependencies

-## Setup on GitHub Pages

-1. Create a new repo named `hormuz-vietnam-tracker`
-2. Push the `index.html` file to the `main` branch
-3. Go to **Settings → Pages → Source: Deploy from branch → main / root**
-4. Your dashboard will be live at `https://sachadray.github.io/hormuz-vietnam-tracker/`

-## Admin Access

-Click ⚙ Admin → enter password → edit indicators, time series, situation report, or import/export JSON data.

 ## License

 Dashboard code: MIT.
 Data from HormuzTracker.com used under CC BY 4.0.